 There may be occasions where the University appoints a data controller for specific projects or processes.
-The GDPR outlines specific contractual requirements that must be in place before any data processing can start.
+The UK GDPR outlines specific contractual requirements that must be in place before any data processing can start.
 If a staff member becomes aware that data is to be passed to a third party to process on our behalf then the Legal Services team must be informed before any transfer takes place.

-H - Privacy Impact Assessments (PIA)
+Privacy Impact Assessments (PIA)

 When considering adopting new administration systems and other processes with possible privacy implications, or updating existing systems or processes (such as student information system, virtual learning environments, distance learning programmes, ePortfolio systems), University staff should undertake a Privacy Impact Assessment (PIA) in the early stages of the project or design process.
-Further advice is available from the Legal Services Intranet page.